 Because there are so many stages, typically five or six bands are playing at once.
 That means you often won’t get to see all the bands you like, which can be a bummer.
 What time does Lollapalooza end?
 The fest runs from noon to 10 pm daily.
 Due to city regulations, the festival does not run late – you can expect the music to end by 10 each day.

-The food at Lolla isn’t super-expensive, though.
-It’s sort of like airport prices, so unless you’re on a super-tight budget, you might as well stay inside the gates and enjoy the music.
+The food at Lolla is expensive, but not super-expensive.
+It’s sort of like airport prices, so unless you’re on a super-tight budget, you might as well stay inside the gates and enjoy the music while eating.